pods-framework/pods/readme.txt

 We are also available through our [Live Slack Chat](https://pods.io/chat/) to help our translators get started and to support them on the process.

 == Changelog ==

+= 2.7.16.2 - November 14th 2019 =

+* Fixed: The last SVN tag was temporarily missing files, this release just ensures people get the update that has all files.

 = 2.7.16.1 - November 13th 2019 =